mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

 I think numbers 1,2, and 3 point to 4 as being a potential iteration of this project.

 It's so interesting— I was a bit sanguine on the whole ChatGPT thing until I realized potential _solutions_ to problems I experience every day!

-Now I'm wondering about solutions to _other_ problems, which I'll keep to myself as potential product ideas— VC's feel free to reach out, I have plenty.
+Now I'm wondering about solutions to _other_ problems, which I'll keep to myself as potential product ideas— VCs feel free to reach out, I have plenty.

 I suppose that's my philosophy on learning, which is pretty similar to my guiding principle for work: **make it fun and interesting and the hard parts become easy.**